TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         state of the zone in which this VM is contained. eg. 'running'.
 It can be different from the 'state' value in several cases.

+        See the 'VM STATES' section below for more details.

         type: string
         vmtype: KVM
         listable: yes